Bipolar disorder in children: Diagnosis

-Diagnosis is made based on a clinical interview by a licensed mental health professional.
-There are no blood tests or imaging to diagnose bipolar disorder.
-PBD can be difficult to diagnose, especially in children under 11–12 years, as they may be unable to self-assess and communicate symptoms properly.
+Diagnosis is based on a clinical interview by a licensed mental health professional.
+Bipolar disorder cannot be diagnosed using blood tests or imaging.
+PBD can be difficult to diagnose, especially in children under 11–12, as they may be unable to accurately self-assess and communicate symptoms.
 Therefore, it is helpful to obtain information from multiple sources, such as family members and teachers, and use questionnaires and checklists for a more accurate diagnosis.
 Commonly used assessment tools include the K-SADS (Kiddie Schedule for Affective Disorders and Schizophrenia), the Diagnostic Interview Schedule for Children (DISC), and the Child Mania Rating Scale (CMRS).
 It is important to assess the child's baseline mood and behavior and determine if symptoms present episodically.
 Parents are often encouraged to keep mood logs to assist with this.
 Family history is also important to obtain, as bipolar disorder is heritable.
 Medication, substance use, and other medical problems should be ruled out to diagnose bipolar disorder accurately.

-Early diagnosis and treatment of PBD lead to better outcomes.
+Early diagnosis and treatment of PBD contribute to better outcomes.
 Anxiety disorders and sleep disturbances often precede mood symptoms.
 If a child presents with these symptoms alongside major changes in energy and deterioration of function, especially in school, this may warrant evaluation for PBD.

 It can be difficult to distinguish PBD due to overlapping symptoms with other conditions such as ADHD, OCD, autism spectrum disorder, depression, anxiety, and conduct disorders.
-Irritability, distractibility, and poor judgment are symptoms commonly seen in PBD and ADHD.
+Common symptoms of PBD and ADHD include irritability, distractibility, and poor judgment.
 Elated mood and decreased need for sleep can be specifically diagnostic of PBD.